 Back in 2014, Google put a wearable device called Google Glass on the commercial market.
 Google Glass was meant to give users a hands-free way to view content, make calls, and access social media platforms, all while carrying on with whatever tasks they had on hand.
 The Google Glass technology was a retail failure and disappeared from the market after a short stint, however, it seems to have found a new purpose as the basis for a set of glasses designed to help the blind.

-The newest form of these glasses are called Envision Glasses, and they use AI to let their wearer “see” by telling them (verbally) what they are looking at.
-The Envision Glasses, which run most independently after being initially paired with an iOS/Android smartphone app, were debuted recently at the CSUN Assistive Technology Conference.
+The newest form of these glasses is called Envision Glasses, and they use AI to let their wearer “see” by telling them (verbally) what they are looking at.
+The Envision Glasses, which run most independently after being initially paired with an iOS/Android smartphone app, debuted recently at the CSUN Assistive Technology Conference.

 The user starts off by finger-swiping the right-hand arm of the glasses to select a mode.
 The user is guided by synthetic speech feedback from the integrated speaker equipped with over 60 languages, and once a mode is selected, the user double-taps the arm to record an image, which is then processed by the system’s AI-based algorithms.